zalando/skipper/readme.md

 Routing happens between an existing frontend and a backend.
 If any of those is missing, skipper 404s.
 Filters are optional.

+The routing definitions are stored in etcd, and loaded on startup and whenever they are updated in etcd (using etcd's watch functionality).

 (For the format the definition of each artifact type, see the 'Sample configuration' section below.)

 ### Backends